nehad1992/RPG/README.md

   * Input: Create Character
   * Output: Return Character

-* _Spec: The application should be able to make a character object with the specified vitality, intelligence, and strength._
+* _Spec: The application should be able to make a character object with the specified vitality, intelligence, and strength and the current experience should be equal to 0._
   * Input: new Character(2,2,2)
   * Output: Character with vitality, intelligence, and strength of 2